Parents' 10 least useful baby products

 They’re not particularly expensive – costing around £3 to £10 – but two small plastic bowls would do just as well, although make sure you haven’t used anything harmful in them before.

-When you're breastfeeding, a manual or electric breast pump can be handy, as it allows you to store breastmilk for later on so a partner or relative can feed your baby.
+When you’re breastfeeding, a manual or electric breast pump can be handy, as it allows you to store breastmilk for later on so a partner or relative can feed your baby.
+However, not everyone will find them useful if they prefer to do straight breastfeeding, or opt for formula bottle feeding.
 Manual breast pumps range from around £10 to more than £80, depending on what accessories you get.

-Although manual breast pumps can be more tiring to use, they're cheaper than electric ones, which cost around £40 to £120.
-But it's also quite a personal choice – interestingly, only manual breast pumps appeared in our top 10 least-useful list – they were less popular than electric breast pumps.
+Although manual breast pumps can be more tiring to use, they’re cheaper than electric ones, which cost around £40 to £120.
+But it’s also quite a personal choice – interestingly, electric breast pumps also appear in our top 10 least useful list at number 10.
+The manual breast pump scored an equal number of 'not useful' votes as the bumbo seat.

 If you’re thinking of getting a breast pump, our guides to electric breast pumps and manual breast pumps will help you decide.
 Once you’ve chosen the type, our breast pump reviews will help you find the best.